dinosaur-oatmeal/dinosaur-oatmeal/README.md

-# Hi there, I'm Dinosaur Oatmeal 👋
+# Hi there, my name's Will 👋

 ## About Me
-I'm attending university with a passion for artificial intelligence in the healthcare industry.
+I'm attending The University of Texas - Arlington with a passion for artificial intelligence in the healthcare industry.

 ## My Work
 - 🔭 I’m currently taking classes about Algorithms, Linear Algebra, Operating Systems, and Software Engineering